Emma-tx-L/Jinglifier/README.md

 # Jinglifier
 Simple app that takes string input and plays a tune with restricted chords, key, and tempo.

+04/30/2019 Changelog
+- added simple JavaFX UI
-Added sliders to change tempo, instrument, base key, major/minor key.
+- added sliders to change tempo, instrument, base key, major/minor key
-Added a button to reset.
+- added a button to reset parameters